norman/friendly_id/Guide.md

 ## Configuration

-FriendlyId is configured in your model using the {FriendlyId#has_friendly_id} class method:
+FriendlyId is configured in your model using the `has_friendly_id` method:

     has_friendly_id :a_column_or_method options_hash